FuelLabs/fuels-ts/apps/docs/src/guide/introduction/creating-a-fuel-dapp.md

 Congratulations!
 That's all.
 You should now be able to see the counter dApp running at `http://localhost:3000` with our newly added decrement functionality.

-For reference, you can find the completed source code of the dApp we built [here](https://github.com/FuelLabs/fuels-ts/tree/master/apps/create-fuels-counter-guide).
+You can find the complete source code of the dApp we built [here](https://github.com/FuelLabs/fuels-ts/tree/master/apps/create-fuels-counter-guide).

 ![End result of this guide](../../public/creating-a-fuel-dapp-create-fuels-end-result.png)